Midhilesh29/k8s/README.md

 ```

 **Note**
-1. Selector for service should be the label app given in the deployment.yaml
+1. Selector for service should be the label app given for pods
 2. name in deployment, service are basically to identify it.